-This morning, you get to do what everyone on the planet has on their bucket list - you'll swim or Kayak with Fungi the dolphin, who came to Dingle Harbour years ago with a school of dolphins but never left.
+This morning, you get to do what everyone on the planet has on their bucket list (optional extra) - you'll swim or Kayak with Fungi the dolphin, who came to Dingle Harbour years ago with a school of dolphins but never left.
 In the afternoon we will cycle around the famous Slea Head and stop off at the many ancient sites along the way.
 After that, you'll need to warm up a little and no better place than at the Dingle Whiskey Distillery where you'll be shown the secrets of whiskey making and have the chance to sample a few tipples before you leave.
 Tonight, we stay for another night in this wonderful town.
 Make sure to check out Dick Macks Pub before you leave, it's an unreal experience!

 Highlight of the day: Bike ride around Slea Head

 Day 5: Kilkea adventure & Wild Atlantic Way